andrew-lunarg/gfxreconstruct/tools/convert/README.md

 #### Handles

 Handles in capture files are represented by integers.
-I.e., the _ith_ handle allocation will be stored as the integer _i_.
+I.e., the _ith_ handle allocation will be stored as the integer _i_, counting from one.
-Convert shows those integers directly as the JSON number type, constrained to be positive integers.
+Convert shows those integers as the JSON number type, constrained to be positive integers.

 #### Strings

+`const char*` strings from the C-API are represented as JSON strings.

+#### Enumerations

+Single enumerator values (as opposed to the result of ORing together several flags defined by an enumeration) such as `VkResult`'s `VK_SUCCESS` and `VK_INCOMPLETE` are represented by JSON strings holding the exact character sequence used in the C-API enumerator, so `"VK_SUCCESS"` and `"VK_INCOMPLETE"` in the preceding examples.

+#### Masks / Flag Sets

+Theses are currently output as JSON numbers with their bit patterns interpreted as an unsigned decimal integer.
+Tools written now should test whether masks are represented as JSON numbers and fail gracefully if not as some changes are anticipated before version `1.0.0` of the JSON Lines file format.

+#### Void Pointers

+Pointers to void and pointers to pointers to void are represented as strings with the hexadecimal integer value of the address in the capture file encoded within them.
+For example `"0x55f5aa64d2f0"`.

 #### Structures

+Structures are represented as JSON objects.
+The names of their fields become element keys and their values are translated as described for any value in this section and the resulting JSON text is used as element values.

 #### Pointers to Structures

 Where a pointer is to a single struct, as is the case for `pCreateInfo` and `pNext` struct pointers, the representation of the pointed-to type is nested within the JSON file at that point.
+The output does not preserve the identity of pointed-to structs.
-If the same struct is pointed-to a thousand times in a capture file, the JSON representation at each point of use will show its full, transitively expanded structure a ...
-BOOKMARK
+If the same struct with the same values was pointed-to a thousand times by an application during capture, the JSON representation will show its full, transitively expanded structure at each of those points of use.
+There is no mechanism to refer back to previously defined sub-trees of structs.

 #### Arrays

+Arrays, whether embedded directly in a struct, or pointed-to, are represented as a JSON array type.
+Each element of an array is represented by converting its type according to the appropriate.
 When a variable length array is represented in the C-API by adjacent `{count, pointer}` arguments or members, the JSON representation retains the explicit `count` even though that is duplicated in the length of the JSON array which inherits the name of the pointer in the pair.
- [Todo]

 ### Top Level Structure

 All current and future lines have a top-level JSON object with a key that identifies the type of the line and a value that is a nested object holding the data for the line, possibly in further nested structure.
-The currently-defined two keys are `"vkFunc"` and `"header"`.
+The currently-defined two keys are `"header"` and `"vkFunc"`.
-A line can hold _either_ a nested `"vkFunc"` or a nested `"header"`, but not _both_.
+A line can hold _either_ a nested `"header"` or a nested `"vkFunc"`, but not _both_.
 A tool can work out what kind of JSON document each line contains by checking for the presence of the keys in the top-level object.